CEIU Local No. 613

 2.5 – Conflict of Interest

 Any member of this Local Executive or any steward who, in the course of their duties, finds themselves in a conflict of interest regarding any member of this local shall recuse himself or herself from the matter-at-hand and inform the Local Executive of such.
-The Local Executive shall find an appropriate representative to take over the recused member’s responsibilities.
+The Local Executive shall find an appropriate representative to take over the recused steward’s responsibilities.

 3 – General Meetings